-Choose an item on the display by rotating or pushing the center dial (1) upward/ downward, and push the ENTER button (2) for operation.
-If you push the BACK button (3) before the setup is completed, the setup will be canceled and/or the display will return to the previous and/or the display will return to the previous screen.
+Choose an item on the display by rotating or pushing the center dial (1) upward/downward, and push the ENTER button (2) for operation.

+If you push the BACK button (3) before the setup is completed, the setup will be canceled and/or the display will return to the previous screen.
 This button can also be used to delete characters that have been input.